 Newfound Gap is a mountain pass at an elevation of 1.541m (5,055ft) above the sea level, located along the border of Tennessee and North Carolina, in USA.

 The pass is located on the border of eastern Tennessee and western North Carolina, in the southeastern part of the country, set high in the Great Smoky Mountains National Park of the southern Appalachian Mountains.
 At 5,055ft above the sea level, it’s said to be the lowest drivable pass through the Great Smoky Mountains National Park.

 Can you drive through Newfound Gap in the Great Smoky Mountains?

-The scenic road to the summit is paved.
+The scenic road to the summit is totally paved.
 It’s called Newfound Gap Road (US-441).
-The scenic mountain drive ascends through cove hardwood, pine-oak, and northern hardwood forest.
-The road was built in the 1930’s.
-It features tunnels, stone bridges and ample twisty roads.
+It ascends through cove hardwood, pine-oak, and northern hardwood forest.
+The road was built in the 1930’s and features tunnels, stone bridges and ample twisty roads.

 The pass is 56.16km (34.9 miles) long, running north-south from Gatlinburg, a mountain town in eastern Tennessee, to Cherokee, a town in western North Carolina.

 This is a remarkable road trip.
 The summit is home to the Rockefeller Memorial and hosts a big parking lot.
 The views along this road are magnificent.
-There are many pulloffs and scenic overlooks along the road.
+There are many pull offs and scenic overlooks along the road.
 The road gives the chance to visit the Great Smoky Mountains National Park, the most visited national park in the United States.